Press Brake Tools Types

 Gooseneck dies for return-flanging

-The press brake punch is designed to allow for the clearance of already-formed flanges.
+The press brake punch tool is designed to allow for the clearance of already-formed flanges and deep box final production.

 Offset dies

-Two-stage dies combine an acute angle die with a flattening tool.
+Two-stage dies combine an acute angle die with flattening types of tooling.
+A two-stage process for flattening edges to improve safety and stiffness.

 Stamping dies